MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 ### Dynamics 365 environment

-If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Copilot for Sales app is connected to the trial environment.
+If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Sales app app is connected to the trial environment.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 1. Go to **Environments** and the select the trial environment.